-Here are 8 major patient engagement trends that you need to be aware of.
+Here are 8 major patient engagement trends every healthcare provider should be following:

 1. High quality communication